Peeragogy/Peeragogy.github.io/connectivism.md

 is a personal web environment that combines resource aggregation, a personal dataspace, and personal publishing (Downes developed it and would like to build a hosted version - eventually financed via Kickstarter).
-The gRSShopper can be found on a registration page, which is useful primarily for sending the newsletter.
+The gRSShopper can be found on the registration page, which is useful primarily for sending the newsletter.
 It allows you to organize your online content any way you want, to import content - your own or others’ - from remote sites, to remix and repurpose it, and to